Cross-Functional Collaboration: Involving Legal, IT, and Procurement in TPRM

 Tiering Suppliers Based on Risk Appetite

 Rather than applying a one-size-fits-all method, vendors should be grouped according to their influence on core operations and compliance sensitivity.
 This includes evaluating contract value, data access levels, and operational dependencies.
 Tiered segmentation allows teams to focus resources on high-risk vendors while automating oversight for lower-risk ones.
-By aligning this process with the company’s procurement risk strategy, teams can ensure better protection of business continuity without slowing down the sourcing process.
+By aligning this process with the company’s procurement risk strategy, teams can better protect business continuity without slowing sourcing.

 Embedding Risk Controls